 Hand (Double Dragon Publishing,

-every corner.
-It's a land where humans mingle with stubborn dwarves, mysterious elves,
+corner.
+It's a land where humans mingle with stubborn dwarves, mysterious elves, and

 It's a land where things are never as they seem; where good and evil are not always

 clear-cut, and where the strong do not always prevail.